Menu

 Disney Magic Western Caribbean Day 5 Personal Navigator

-The four of us walked up to Cabanas for the breakfast buffet.
-We grabbed a table and enjoyed our food with a great view of the island!
+The four of us walked up to Cabanas to enjoy the breakfast buffet.
+We grabbed a table and ate our food with a great view of the island!
 Then we headed back down to our stateroom to change into swimsuits for the beach.

 Castaway Cay from Disney Magic